Maharpole/mood_tracker_etl/USER_SYSTEM_README.md

 ## Features

+### Beta Code Access Control
+- **Beta Code Required**: Users must enter a valid beta code to create an account
+- **Controlled Access**: Only people with the beta code can register
+- **Easy Management**: Beta code can be changed via configuration file or management script

 ### User Registration
-- Users can create new accounts with username, email, and password
+- Users can create new accounts with username, email, password, and beta code
 - Password validation (minimum 6 characters)
 - Email and username uniqueness validation
 - Password confirmation check
+- Beta code verification

 ### User Login
 - Secure login with username and password